stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 Have Quorum but at least one Monitor is down
 ---------------------------------------------

-When this happens, depending on the version of Ceph you are running, you should be seeing something similar to::
+When this happens, depending on the version of Stone you are running, you should be seeing something similar to::

-      $ ceph health detail
+      $ stone health detail
       [snip]
       mon.a (rank 0) addr 127.0.0.1:6789/0 is down (out of quorum)